dolafson/dnd-dpr/README.md

   - but in this case, [Mind Sliver](https://www.dndbeyond.com/spells/2619037-mind-sliver) causes the Goblin to add a 1d4 penalty
   - MindSliver improves the "chance to hit" from 45% to 57%
 - the number of spell effects/targets is 3 (assume 2 friends within 5 feet)
-  - Note: this number should be configurable
+  - Note 1: this number should be configurable
+  - Note 2: Mind Sliver should only apply to one of those 3 targets
 - spell damage per hit is 4.22
   - 1d10 on a failed save, or half that on a successful save
   - Note: Hunter's Mark damage does not apply here